blockifywp/plugin/readme.txt

-=== Blockify - Lightweight Block Library and Toolkit ===
+=== Blockify - Lightweight Full Site Editing Block Library ===
 Contributors: blockify
 Requires at least: 6.0
 Tested up to: 6.0
 Requires PHP: 7.4
-Stable tag: 0.0.12
+Stable tag: 0.0.13
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-**Please Note:** This plugin is currently in Beta.
-It has been tested thoroughly however due to WordPress and Gutenberg being under rapid development we cannot guarantee that all settings work 100% correctly all of the time.
+**Please Note:** This plugin works best with Gutenberg.
+Gutenberg is an experimental plugin which may cause breaking changes when updating to newer versions.

-Extremely lightweight block toolkit that enhances the full site editing experience.
+Extremely lightweight block library and toolkit that enhances the full site editing experience to make creating WordPress sites with blocks more enjoyable.
 Perfect for designers and developers needing a little bit extra from the WordPress editor.
 Take your block themes to the next level with the Blockify plugin!
 [Launching soon](https://blockifywp.com/) 🚀

-Every block and extension included has been carefully chosen and built from scratch, in order to extend WordPress' functionality, rather than replacing it.
-Blockify is designed to work with any standard Full Site Editing block theme, however some may need to add extra theme support.
-For any development related issues, please submit an issue at [https://github.com/blockifywp/plugin](https://github.com/blockifywp/plugin).

-### Block Extensions

-Block extensions are additional controls added to core blocks.
-They are helpful with site building, allowing you finer control over each blocks appearance.
-Almost every control and block has been built with 100% native WordPress components, and PHP filters are provided for developers.

-- **Box Shadow:** Create box shadows on almost any type of block.

-- **Absolute Positioning:** Change the positioning of almost any block, giving you almost unlimited control over your design.

-- **CSS Transform:** Create modern effects by applying CSS Transforms to commonly used blocks such as images or groups.

-- **CSS Filters:** Add CSS filter effects to blocks of any kind.
-Easily change the opacity, increase brightness, or even invert the colors of entire blocks.

-- **List Styles:** Blockify adds the missing numbered list, checklist list and square list styles to the core List block.
-All Block Styles added by Blockify can be removed or modified with easy to use PHP filters.

-- **Size (Width & Height):** Sometimes you need to fine tune the specific width of a block.
-This can be done easily with one click from the editor.

-- **Reverse Columns:** Blockify provides a setting which enables the columns block to be reversed on smaller device screens.

-- **Menu Icon:** Customize the appearance of the mobile menu icon from the default double lines.

-### Text Format Effects

-- **Gradient:** Add custom text gradients to paragraphs, headings, button text or any block that supports rich text formats.

-- **Clear Formatting:** Removes all formatting from selected text.

-- **Font Size:** Set custom font sizes on selection of text.

-- **Underlines:** Set custom underline styles on selection of text.
+== Frequently Asked Questions ==

+= What themes does this plugin work with? =

-### Full Site Editing
+This plugin is designed to work with any Full Site Editing block theme.

-- **Google Fonts:** Automatically downloads and locally serves Google Fonts selected in the site editor.
-The Blockify theme provides an example selection of variable Google fonts for you to choose from and select from the site editor.

-- **Template Parts:** Easily control the display of template parts on a per page level.
-This reduces the amount of templates required by themes.

-### Extra Features

-- **Block Supports:** Additional block support is added by default to allow a wider range of controls and settings on all core blocks, which provides finer control over your entire site.
-A PHP filter is provided for developers to modify block support settings instantly from within their own theme, child theme or plugin, without needing to know JS or React.

-- **Hide Page Title:** Hides the default placement of the page title in the editor and moves it out of the way to the sidebar on pages and selected custom post types.

-- **SVG Support:** Extra code has been included to enable SVG support in the image, gallery and site logo blocks.

-- **Custom Icons:** Custom icons can be added directly in the editor with the Icon block.
-Alternatively, developers can provide complete SVG icon sets from within themes, child themes or custom plugins.

-- **Optimized CSS & JS:** Optionally load a 1kb base CSS normalize/reset file to ensure consistent styling across core blocks, and fix minor styling issues.
-All CSS and JS assets are separated and conditionally loaded only when required by a page.

-- **Hook System:** All functions can be added/removed/modified with action and filter hooks.

-- **No Settings Page:** Blockify adds no settings page to the admin in order to keep the dashboard clean.
+= Where is the settings page? =

+This plugin provides no settings page.
 All settings are available in the block editor.

-### Modern Code

-- **No jQuery:** - No blocks or extensions require the jQuery library, saving approx ~200kb

-- **Block.json:** Every block uses a block.json file and is automatically loaded by WordPress in an optimized way.

-- **Code Splitting:** All assets are automatically separated and conditionally loaded only when a block or extension is used on a page.

-- **Modern PHP:** Only PHP 7.4 and up is supported.
-Dropping support for old and unsafe versions of PHP allows for extra clean, secure and fast code.

-- **100% TypeScript:** Every line of code has been obsessed over and built following the best modern coding practices.

-### Pro (coming soon!)

-- **Dark Mode:** Install Blockify Pro and dark mode will be instantly activated.
-When a users operating system is set to dark mode, the dark version of your site will be displayed on both the front and back end.
-Themes can easily add support for dark mode by passing a simple array of colors to Blockify.
-An optional dark mode toggle block is also included which can be placed inside the site header.

-- **WooCommerce:** Additional block support and controls for WooCommerce blocks, products and pages.
-All styles are inherited 100% from theme.json, so there's no need to do any extra work.
-Everything just works.

-- **White Label:** Completely rebrand the entire Blockify plugin with your own company name and logo.
-Perfect for theme designers and agencies.

-== Frequently Asked Questions ==

-= Another block library plugin? =

-There's already more than enough block library plugins available for free, why do we need another one?

-Blockify is far more than a block library, however it made sense to include some commonly needed blocks.
-They can all be easily deactivated if not needed, plus all block assets are loaded separately, so if the block is not used on a page then nothing is loaded.

-The WordPress editor has made significant progress over the past year, which has enabled core blocks and patterns to remove the need for many custom blocks.
-All blocks included in this library meet strict criteria:

-- Commonly required website UI components (e.g. icons, accordions, tabs)
-- Not possible, and most likely never possible with WordPress core blocks

-Ultimately, including this library means you don't need to have 10+ active plugins for some basic functionality.

-= What is Blockify? =

-A site building toolkit for modern WordPress development.
+= How do I add icons to the editor? =

+SVG Icons can be created by inserting an Image block anywhere in the block editor and then selecting the "SVG Icon" block style from the right sidebar settings.
+The original image is not loaded and the selected SVG icon is displayed instead.
+To add a gradient to an icon, select a gradient from the Background Color setting and clear any colors from the Text Color setting.

+= How do I add a custom icon set to the editor? =

+Custom icon sets can be added by passing the path to the icons to the Blockify config.
+Please see the default Blockify theme for an example.

 = What version of PHP do I need? =

-PHP 7.4 and up is required.
-Sites on older versions of PHP will need to upgrade.
+PHP 7.4 or higher is required.
+Lower versions are no longer supported.

-= Can I run this on a live site? =

-Blockify, like Gutenberg, is partly experimental.
-It is currently in Beta,

-= How can I add support for the Blockify plugin in my theme? =
+= How to enable/disable specific blocks? =

 Copy and paste the code snippet below to get started:

 `
+namespace Custom\Theme;

+add_filter( 'blockify_block_types', __NAMESPACE__ . '\\custom_block_types' );
+/**
+ * Customize Blockify config.
+ *
+ * @since 1.0.0
+ *
-// Filter Blockify config.
+ * @param array $defaults Default Blockify config.
-add_theme_support( 'blockify', [

-    // Only allow selected blocks.
+ *
+ * @return array Custom config.
+ */
+function custom_block_types( array $defaults ) : array {
-    'blocks' => [
+    return [
+        'accordion',
         'icon',
-        'newsletter'
-    ],

-	// Modify default block supports.
-	'blockSupports' => [
-		'core/paragraph' => [
-			'alignWide' => true,
-		],
-	],

-	// Block styles to be registered with JS in the editor.
-	'blockStyles'   => [
-		'unregister' => [
-			[
-				'type' => 'core/separator',
-				'name' => [ 'wide', 'dots' ],
-			],
-		],
-		'register'   => [
-			[
-				'type'  => 'core/button',
-				'name'  => 'secondary',
-				'label' => __( 'Secondary', 'blockify' ),
-			],
-		],
-	],

-	// Colors to swap (requires pro).
-	'darkMode'      => [
-		'black' => 'white',
-		'white' => 'black',
-	],
-] );
+    ];
+}
 `

 = How do I add code snippets for filter and action hooks? =

 Parent themes, child themes and plugins can all be used to modify the default behaviour of Blockify.
-Every function is either added with a filter or an action which provides developers maximum control.
+Every function is either added with a filter or an action which provides developers more control.

 == Screenshots ==

-1. Example of block library
+1. Block collection library
-2. Example of block extensions
+2. Block extensions and settings
-3. Example of text formats
+3. Additional text formats
-4. Google maps with dark mode pro add on
+4. Google maps with dark mode

 == Installation ==

 This plugin can be installed directly from your site.

-1. Log in and navigate to _Plugins → Add New.
+1. Log in and navigate to Plugins → Add New.
-2. Type "Blockify" into the Search and hit Enter.
+2. Type "Blockify" into the search and hit Enter.
 3. Locate the Blockify plugin in the list of search results and click Install Now.
 4. Once installed, click the Activate link.